 The impacts of extreme poverty or trauma are not simply undone by a safe night’s rest.
-Doorways’ Comprehensive Service Model includes counseling, safety planning, economic rebuilding and empowerment and targeted children’s interventions – so that when a person or family comes to Doorways, they have the tools to recover from hardship and can begin to build a stable future.
+Doorways’ Comprehensive Service Model includes counseling, safety planning, economic rebuilding and empowerment and targeted children’s interventions – so that when a person or family moves on from Doorways, they have the tools to recover from hardship and can begin to build a stable future.
 Our team of licensed counselors, social workers, and staff does whatever it takes to put our clients on their path to a brighter future.
 Doorways also advocates on behalf of those we serve to create political and economic solutions to the root causes of violence, poverty and family homelessness.
 Our Comprehensive Service Model includes:

 Trauma-Informed Goal Planning and Counseling Services

 Upon entry to one of Doorways’ shelters or housing program, each client is assessed for immediate and long-term needs, and goal plans are established for enhancing skills and strengths and ameliorating barriers to long-term safety and stability.
 Each family works with a primary Client Services Counselor (case manager) to help coordinate services and ultimately reach goals towards self-sufficiency.
 Read more about our Trauma-Informed Goal Planning and Counseling Services.

 More than 50 percent of Doorways’ clients are children, and often times they have witnessed or experienced significant trauma and endured life-long instability.
 Our Children’s Services team works individually with each child and parent to help address trauma, start the healing process, strengthen healthy routines and behaviors and maintain family integrity.
 Read more about our Children’s Services.